Image 2023 08 08 T03 44 42

 Look away now in the unlikely event you’re under 16, but once you’ve started working (are you looking away?), hiring decisions are never going to hinge on your GCSE Geography grade.

-Your most recent/highest qualification – and I wish there were a better word here - trumps the others: once you have a degree, no-one cares about your ‘A’ Levels, and if you have a PhD, we’ll just assume you breezed through GCSEs.
-Even if you didn’t, it doesn’t matter - you've got a PhD - but if you are under 16 (you can look back now), it’s also very important to remember that your GCSE grades are Vitally Important For Your Future.
+Your most recent/highest qualification – and I wish there were a better word here - trumps the others: once you have a degree, no-one cares about your ‘A’ Levels, just as they mark the last point at which anyone cares about your GCSEs.
+Although if you are under 16 (you can look back now), it’s also very important to remember that your GCSE grades are Vitally Important For Your Future.
 Yes indeed.

 So include academic qualifications, but not in great detail.
 Subjects are fine for your highest level, but something like ‘10 GCSEs at grades A-C’ is the most you need say about those, if anything.
 If they’re not great, leave them out, or better still convert to the new grading system so the employer has no idea if they’re any good, but now feels too old and out of touch to be judging you.
 You’re welcome.